► New Toyota Supra winter testing

 The electronic architecture of the two cars will be identical, but with different programming: the digital dials and e-networks will be essentially the same, but tuned with different look and feel for each brand.

 Word is the new sports coupe will look to the FT-1 concept car for inspiration, which is fine by us.
-It looks like a modern take on the classic Japanese sports car.
+It looks like a modern take on the classic Japanese sports car - despite sharing hardware with its Bavarian cousin.

 BMW’s Z4, codenamed G29, has been heavily trailed by the concept car shown at Pebble Beach in summer 2017 (above) - so this show car reveals much of the stance and footprint of the platform.